markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

 **queue** processing.

  ClusterId
-    Set to the integer value that the ``ClusterId`` attribute that the job ClassAd will have when the job is submitted.
-All jobs in a single submit will normally have the same value for the ``ClusterId``.
+    Set to the integer value that the ClusterId attribute that the job ClassAd will have when the job is submitted.
+All jobs in a single submit will normally have the same value for the ClusterId.
 If the **-dry-run** argument is specified, The value will be 1.
  Cluster
     Alternate name for the ClusterId submit variable.
 Before HTCondor version 8.4 this was the only name.
  ProcId
-    Set to the integer value that the ``ProcId`` attribute of the job ClassAd will have when the job is submitted.
+    Set to the integer value that the ProcId attribute of the job ClassAd will have when the job is submitted.
 The value will start at 0 and increment by 1 for each job submitted.
  Process